selwynpolit/d9book/book/forms.md

 Don't forget to **return** the `$ajax_response;`

-Here is a slightly example displaying a modal dialog:
+Here is a simple example displaying a modal dialog:

 ```php
 $addTocartFailed = $websphere_config->get('cart.add_to_cart_failed');